Fatih-Baser/Fatih-BASER/README.md

 <h2 align="left">👨🏻‍💻 About Me:</h2>

-- :computer: I'm currently working on Android Application
+- :computer: I'm currently working on Android and ios Application
 - :hourglass_flowing_sand: I am a software engineering student in Poland
 - :rocket: Always ready to collaborate for Dev Experiments
 - :man_technologist: I am also interested in game development